The business model is the ceiling

 Technical discipline: 70-80% code reuse across the portfolio through a hybrid model: proven architectures repackaged per client.
 The model raised the productivity of the bound resource.
 It didn't change which resource was bound.

 Product discipline: a multi-tenant SaaS platform on top of the existing codebase.
 Six modules.
 95% code reuse from proven systems.
 Building, marketing, iterating, and supporting all required time pulled from client delivery.
 Productization needed attention before it produced leverage.
 It competed with delivery for the same scarce input.
-The bound resource is split between custom work and product without changing which resource was bound.
+Productization only breaks the lock once the product runs without the producer.
+During the build it consumes the bound resource like anything else, and this one never crossed into that phase.

 Capital, technical, product.
 The lock survived all three.
 Execution discipline scales the ceiling.
 Breaking it requires changing the model.